-A nonrefundable permit application fee shall be paid, upon filing an application for a rental occupancy permit or for a renewal rental occupancy permit, in accordance with the following schedule of rental dwelling units per structure:
+A nonrefundable rental registration application fee shall be paid, upon filing an application, or renewal application, in accordance with the fee schedule established by Town Board resolution.

-The fee required by this section shall be waived for any applicant which demonstrates that it is a not-for-profit housing development corporation organized under the laws of the State of New York, and that it is providing housing for senior citizens or other designated special populations subject to income guidelines established by either federal or state regulation.
+The fee required by this section, as established by Town Board resolution, shall be waived for any applicant which demonstrates that it is a not-for-profit housing development corporation organized under the laws of the State of New York, and that it is providing housing for senior citizens or other designated special populations subject to income guidelines established by either federal or state regulation.

-Any owner who operates a multi-unit apartment complex shall pay a biennial fee based upon the number of rental units as follows:
+Any owner who operates a multi-unit apartment complex shall pay a biennial fee, as established by Town Board resolution, based upon the number of rental units.

 [Amended 10-15-2002 by L.L.
 No. 22-2002, effective 10-21-2002]